 A look at what provinces and territories have said about COVID-19 vaccine plans

-The federal government is laying plans for the procurement and distribution of COVID-19 vaccines.
-The approval of a vaccine by Pfizer and BioNTech is said to be imminent.
+The federal government says the largest mass immunization effort in Canadian history could begin as early as next week.
+Prime Minister Justin Trudeau says Ottawa expects to receive up to 249,000 doses of the COVID-19 vaccine developed by pharmaceutical giant Pfizer and German partner BioNTech.
+Its approval is said to be imminent.
 The second vaccine in line for approval in Canada is from Moderna.
-The Canadian military will have a role to play in vaccine distribution and a dress rehearsal is planned for next week to make sure doses can get to every corner of Canada.
+The Canadian military will have a role to play in vaccine distribution.
 Various provinces have started spelling out their plans as well.
 Here's a look at what they've said so far:

 Newfoundland and Labrador